Optimal Partitioning for Dual-Pivot Quicksort: Choosing Pivots From a Sample

-Unfortunately, we could not find a closed form of $\E(P_n^{k})$.
-Some calculated values in which classical and dual pivot quicksort use the same sample size can be found in Table~\ref{tab:sample:sorting:cost}.
-These values clearly indicate that starting from a sample of size $5$ classical quicksort has a smaller average comparison count than dual pivot quicksort.
-Furthermore, while it is well known that for classical quicksort in which the pivot is chosen as the median of a sample, the average comparison count converges with increasing sample size to lower bound of $(1/\ln(2)) \cdot n \ln n + O(n)$ comparisons on average for comparison based sorting, this does not seem to be the case for dual pivot quicksort.
-It is an interesting question which multi-pivot quicksort algorithms converge to the optimal value and which do not.
-We strongly believe that the (obvious) symmetric partitioning algorithms using $2^k - 1$ pivots (experimentally studied by Tan \cite{Tan93}) are all optimal for sample sizes of, e.\,g., $\sqrt{n}$.
+Unfortunately, we could not find a closed form of $\E(P^\mathcal{SP}_{n,k})$.
+Some calculated values in which classical and dual-pivot quicksort with strategy $\mathcal{SP}$ use the same sample size can be found in Table~\ref{tab:sample:sorting:cost}.
+These values clearly indicate that starting from a sample of size $5$ classical quicksort has a smaller average comparison count than dual-pivot quicksort.\footnote{Note that this statement does not include that these two variants have different linear terms for the same sample size.} This raises the question whether dual-pivot quicksort is inferior to classical quicksort using the Median-of-$k$ strategy.